 Slender and elegant, the Balinese cat is long and lean; muscular, yet not stocky.
 They’re very playful animals that are always outgoing.
 Balinese cats are known for being very talkative; expect yours to communicate with you about everything.
 These cats rarely stop being vocal, and they’re very sensitive to your speaking as well.
 A harsh tone can instantly hurt their feelings.

-Bengals have unique markings that make them look very similar to a tiny leopard.
+Bengals have unique markings that make them look very similar to a tiny leopard which tends to make them one of the most famous cat breeds.
 They’re orangish-brown with dark spots of brown ringed in black covering their bodies.
 Though they look like fierce jungle felines, Bengals are actually incredibly sweet family pets with tons of love and affection to give, which is part of why they’re so popular, and hence, expensive.
 Unlike many cats, Bengals are known to love water, so try taking your Bengal to the pool with you and see how they react!

 - Just like the Bengal, learn about the 20 Most Expensive Cat Breeds in the World (With Pictures)

 Birmans have distinct markings that make them easily recognizable.
 Their feet are white and their eyes are bright blue.
 They’re pretty large cats that are heavily boned, giving them a stocky appearance.
 They have long, silky fur that’s easy to care for since it rarely mats.
 These cats bond very closely with a single person, so they’re best suited for individuals instead of families.

 The pitch-black coat of a Bombay cat sets the standard for black cats everywhere.
 Combined with their muscular bodies, it gives them the appearance of a miniature wildcat.
 But these cats are entirely domestic and were created by crossing a sable Burmese cat with a black American Shorthair.

 8. British Shorthair